ratnesh-jain/swiftui-status-reporting/README.md

 ```

 ### Interoperate with IssueReporting library.
-`StatusReporting` can listen to IssueReporting libraries events via `IssueReporter` protocol to display reportedIssues with `ReportedStatusView`.
+`StatusReporting` can listen to IssueReporting library events via `IssueReporter` protocol to display reportedIssues with `ReportedStatusView`.
 - By default, this only renders the UI when called `reportStatus` function, but to also render other issues reported using `reportIssue` function.
 - To do this, client can add `StatusReporter` to `IssueReporters` like below.